This fabric on canvas art uses fun, patterned fabric for the background. Just add a painted wood cut out to the front for instant wall decor.

 - Using a brush, paint a light coat of Mod Podge onto your fabric.
 Allow to dry.
 This will allow you to cut the fabric like paper without frayed edges.

-- Paint your wood piece.
+- Paint your wood piece in the colors of your choice.
 Allow to dry.

 - Time to attach the fabric to the canvas.
 I used a staple gun, starting on one edge and stretching the fabric across.
 My method was bottom, top, then sides.
-I finished at the corners.
+I finished at a corner.

 - Use your glue to glue your embellishment onto the canvas.
-Wait for 24 hours before hanging.
+Let dry for several hours before hanging.

-Now that you’ve seen this fabric canvas art project, you need more DIY wall art ideas, right?
+Now that you know how to cover a canvas with fabric, you need more DIY wall art ideas, right?
 Here are some other cool ideas:

 JHill